jomorlier/feacourse/README.md

 TUTORIALS (MATLAB)
 ****

-## Warning
+# Warning
-I'm using a lot symbolic computation but in the scope of the course: you'll need to do Gauss integration (exact integration for polynoms) because of the shape functions are ofthen 3rd order polynomial...
+I'm using a lot symbolic computation but in the scope of the course: you'll need to do Gauss integration (exact integration for polynoms) because of the shape functions are often  polynomial...

 [Course 1](https://github.com/jomorlier/feacourse/blob/master/C1_tutorial.md)